farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 Handlers must be registered in the `doctests` dict at the end of the `custom_doctests` module.

+.. todo:: doctest handlers

    I quite honestly don't know how you're supposed to add handlers to the dict though.

 But here's the sauce::